kmcd/codecast/01_command_line/script.md

    Number Name
   1 HUP
   Meaning
   Hang up.
 This is a vestige of the good old days when terminals were attached to remote computers with phone lines and modems.
-The signal is used to indicate to programs that the controlling ter- minal has “hung up.”
+The signal is used to indicate to programs that the controlling ter- minal has "hung up."
 The effect of this signal can be demonstrated by closing a terminal session.
 The foreground program running on the terminal will be sent the signal and will terminate.
   This signal is also used by many daemon programs to cause a reinitialization.
 This means that when a daemon is sent this signal, it will restart and reread its configuration file.
 The Apache web server is an example of a daemon that uses the HUP signal in this way.
   Interrupt.
 Performs the same function as the CTRL-C key sent from the terminal.
 It will usually terminate a program.
   Kill.
 This signal is special.
 Whereas programs may choose to handle signals sent to them in different ways, including by ignoring them altogether, the KILL signal is never actually sent to the target program.
 Rather, the kernel immediately termin- ates the process.
-When a process is terminated in this manner, it is given no opportunity to “clean up” after itself or save its work.
+When a process is terminated in this manner, it is given no opportunity to "clean up" after itself or save its work.
 For this reason, the KILL signal should be used only as a last resort when other termination signals fail.
   Terminate.
 This is the default signal sent by the kill command.
-If a program is still “alive” enough to receive signals, it will terminate.
+If a program is still "alive" enough to receive signals, it will terminate.
   Continue.
 This will restore a process after a STOP signal.
   Stop.
 This signal causes a process to pause without terminating.
 Like the KILL signal, it is not sent to the target process, and thus it cannot be ignored.
      2 INT